bparanj/crystal/computer/electronics/basics/mats.md

 1. **Soldering Mat**:
    - **Purpose**: A soldering mat is designed to protect your work surface from heat damage, solder splashes, and other high-temperature materials.
 It’s used primarily when soldering electronic components or doing other hot work.
-   - **Material**: Soldering mats are typically made from heat-resistant materials like silicone, which can withstand high temperatures without burning, melting, or sticking.
+   - **Material**: Soldering mats are  made from heat-resistant materials like silicone, which can withstand high temperatures without burning, melting, or sticking.
    - **Features**: These mats often have compartments or grooves to hold small components, screws, or tools and might be marked with grids for measurement or placement guides.
    - **ESD Protection**: Soldering mats may or may not offer ESD protection.
 If they do, it's a secondary feature rather than the primary function.

 2. **ESD Mat**:
    - **Purpose**: An ESD mat is specifically designed to dissipate static electricity, preventing static discharge from damaging sensitive electronic components.
 These mats are crucial when handling or assembling electronic devices to avoid electrostatic discharge.
    - **Material**: ESD mats are made from materials like conductive rubber or vinyl.
 These materials are designed to be conductive or dissipative to allow static electricity to safely discharge through a grounding point.
-   - **Features**: ESD mats are typically connected to a grounding wire or point to safely discharge static electricity.
+   - **Features**: ESD mats are  connected to a grounding wire or point to safely discharge static electricity.
 They may also have an anti-slip surface but are not primarily heat-resistant.
    - **Heat Resistance**: ESD mats do not usually offer the same level of heat resistance as soldering mats.
 Placing a hot soldering iron on an ESD mat can damage it.

 ### Overlap and Combined Features